 - Inverse Elements – The idea of Inverse elements comes up with the negative number.
 For Addition, we write -an as the inverse of a and for the purpose of multiplication the inverse form is written as a−1.

-- Associativity – When integers are added, there is a property known as associativity in which the grouping up of numbers added does not affects the sum.
+- Associativity – When integers are added, there is a property known as associativity in which the grouping up of numbers added does not affect the sum.
 Consider for Example – (3 + 2) + 4 = 3 + (2 + 4)

 - Linear Algebra – Linear algebra is a branch of algebra which applies to both applied as well as pure mathematics.
 It deals with the linear mappings between the vector spaces.
 It also deals with the study of planes and lines.